Letter 1 from a grumpy cat

 Dear recipient,

 Won’t be long.
-Snippets of information to be sent to humans ALAP.
+Snippets of information to be sent to humans ALAP (as late as possible).
 No satisfaction from reading these lines.
 Clear?
 Clear.
 Won’t provide many instructions.
 Poetry shall be short, but last for long.
 Like cats, should be furry, lazy and occasionally annoying.
-Should be flashy, chubby, unshaped- a bit like a teenager’s body- charged with hormones and tiny bumps.
+Should be flashy, chubby, unshaped.
 Should show affection playfully by biting and scratching like cats.
 Leaves marks.
 Should be like koala: dreamy, tucked into the forks of the trees.

 Malfunction detected in the web.
 Some words are overloaded with meaning.